machung2001/SoundCloud/doc/API-V2-DOC.md

 ## 2. API

-#### Parameters explaining
+### Parameters explaining

-##### For query
-SoundCloud API provides parameters to work with their API, these parameters will be used by combining, concatenating them into request URL, with a separator between them is the `&` symbol.
+SoundCloud API provides parameters to work with their API, these parameters will be used by combining, concatenating them into request URL, with a separator between them is the `&` symbol, except for ids, which use `/` or `ids=xxx` in specific cases.

 For example:
 ```